sammigachuhi/my_django/docs/20-geodjango-leaflet.md

 ![Responses webpage](images/responses-webpage.PNG)

-If you click on the **See location** button, it should take you to a webmap showing the point locations that selected in the admin for that particular respondent.
+If you click on the **See location** button, it should take you to a webmap showing the point locations that were selected in the admin for that particular respondent.

 ![Responses webmap](images/responses-webmap.PNG)